GiovanniDw/dating-app/readme.md

 # Dating App
+The research of this project will be documented in the [Wiki](https://github.com/GiovanniDw/dating-app/wiki)

-This info will be updated
+_This info will be updated_

 ## Description

 This repo is a project based on the following course at HvA CMD